 Crime prevention is a team effort between law enforcement agencies and the community.
 The Lafourche Parish Sheriff’s Office employs a proactive approach to cultivate the team effort by promoting community-based policing through recruiting and training Reserve (volunteer) deputies.

-- Level 1 (Auxiliary Reserve) – performs non-enforcement duties such as teaching, data processing, and ride-alongs.
+- Auxiliary Reserve – performs non-enforcement duties such as teaching and data processing.
 Must work a minimum of 6 hours per month.
 Initially requires 24 hours of orientation to learn the LPSO’s mission, structure, policy, and procedures, as well as 16-20 hours of specific training for assigned duties.

-- Level 3 (P.O.S.T.-certified Reserve) – has all the same duties, responsibilities, and authority as a full-time deputy.
+- P.O.S.T.-certified Reserve – has all the same duties, responsibilities, and authority as a full-time deputy.
 Must work a minimum of 16 hours per month and can work paid details thereafter.
 Initially requires the same 360 hours of training as a full-time deputy.
 Must go through annual evaluation and re-certifications.

 Our Explorers program is designed for young adults, from 6th graders to 21-year-olds, who are in good standing in the community.
 The program’s purpose is to provide young adults with the opportunity to explore a career in law enforcement, and/or the opportunity to serve the community in a positive manner.
 Explorer POST 323 works toward leadership, integrity, and professionalism.
 CLICK HERE for more information on Explorer POST 323.